MystenLabs/sui/doc/src/doc-updates/sui-migration-guide.md

 ### Add getStakesByIds function

-With the new `getStakesByIds` it will be possible to query the delegated stakes using a vector of staked sui ids.
-The function returns all of the stakes queried grouped by validator staking pools, as well as the estimated staking rewards earned so far.
+With the new `getStakesByIds` it's possible to query the delegated stakes using a vector of staked SUI IDs.
+The function returns all of the stakes queried, grouped by validator staking pools, as well as the estimated staking rewards earned so far.

 ### Secp256k1 derive keypair